The Health Office is excited to announce that we are transitioning to an online database to manage your son's student medical record.

 The Health Office provides nursing care to Saint John's students and communicates changes in medical status to parents, physicans, and medical personnel to ensure safety and comprehensive healthcare.
 We maintain confidentiality of medical issues, implement plan of care as directed by physician, administer medications, and assess health status of students.

-New Students: Parents, please contact your son's current school nurse and advise the nurse that your son will be attending Saint John's High School next year.
+New Students: Parents and/or Guardians, please contact your son's current school nurse and advise the nurse that your son will be attending Saint John's High School next year.
 The School Health Record that the nurse maintains will need to be transferred to Saint John's school nurse.
 These records contain health information that are separate from the academic record.

-Asthma Action Plan - If your son has asthma, an asthma action plan signed by both the prescribing physican and parent/guardian must be submitted to the health office.
+Asthma Action Plan Form - If your son has asthma, an asthma action plan signed by both the prescribing physican and parent/guardian must be submitted to the health office.
 We will accept your physican's standard form.
-If needed, a copy of an asthma action plan can be found to the right.
+This completed form will be uploaded online within Magnus Health.

-Physican orders for Prescription Medication - If your son requires daily medication during the school day, please obtain a Medication Order from the prescribing physician.
+Prescription Medication Order Form - If your son requires daily medication during the school day, please obtain a Medication Order from the prescribing physician.
 This order must be signed by both the physican and parent/guardian.
-This would include orders for glucose testing and insulin administration for those students with diabetes.
 Medications must be in their original container with your son's name, dosage instructions, and Physician's name.
 The directions on the container must match the physician's written order.
-We will accept your physician's standard form.
-If needed, a copy of a medication order form can be found to the right.
+We will accept your physician's standard form This completed form will be uploaded online within Magnus Health.

 This varies according to your son’s age.
 The nurse will review your son's immunization record to make sure your son's immunizations are up-to-date and notify you if your son needs additional vaccines for school.
 Please contact your son's physician for immunizations.